Montevideans take their public holidays seriously. Between Christmas and the New Year, almost everything is closed.

-Last year, there was open-air tango dancing in the Plaza Liber Seregni from 8pm until midnight.
+There’s usually open-air tango dancing in the Plaza Liber Seregni from 8pm until midnight.
 There may be a similar plan this year (I’ll post an update as soon as I have info).
-Remember things start later in Latin America, especially if it’s been hot, so I wouldn’t expect anything to get going until at least 9pm.
-[On the map look for the link to “Milonga Callejera”.]
+Remember things start later especially if it’s been hot, so don’t expect things to really get going until 9-ish.

 Plan to go the beach (there are lots in the city and they are all open to the public), walk or cycle the wonderful 25 kilometres of unbroken rambla (promenade) and make day trips.

-On Christmas Eve, taxis stop operating from about 5pm until the next day.
+On Christmas Eve, taxis stop operating from about 5pm until the early hours of the next day.